 South Korea Tourism – Is it a Focus?

-Tourism in Korea isn’t a core lifeline, like how it is in say Thailand or Cambodia.
+Tourism in Korea isn’t a core lifeline like how it is in, say, Thailand or Cambodia.
 South Korea rose from the ashes and became a strong and prosperous nation, albeit at great sacrifice.
 They are a nation of staunch hard workers; their children study all day (and most of the night).
 There’s huge pride in that.

 READ MORE: Visit the DMZ in North Korea and South Korea – The Story of Both Sides

-READ MORE: My Experience Travelling to North Korea – The Truth of Visiting the DPRK
+READ MORE: Travelling to North Korea – The Truth of Visiting the DPRK – My Experience

-Places to Visit in South Korea
+Places to Visit in South Korea (on a first visit)

 With all this in mind, I made it a personal mission to not immediately dismiss travel to South Korea and leave too early.
 I knew there were plenty of things to see and do in Korea emitting some level of cultural or adventurous interest and in each destination, I tried to find something positive, picturesque or historically relevant.